BECOME AN EGG DONOR AT SHADY GROVE FERTILITY

-Egg donors make parenthood possible for many individuals who are unable to use their own eggs or their partner's eggs to conceive.
-Thanks to the generosity of our egg donors, more than 5,000 Shady Grove Fertility patients have become parents.
+Egg donors make parenthood possible for many individuals who are unable to use their own eggs or their partner’s eggs to conceive.
+Thanks to the generosity of our egg donors, more than 8,000 Shady Grove Fertility patients have become parents.
 On average, our egg donors donate at least twice receiving $14,500 or more for their time and effort.
-If you are interested in becoming an egg donor, we invite you to APPLY TODAY to see if you are pre-qualified.

 BASIC QUALIFICATION CRITERIA